PaulineAC/PaulineAC/README.md

 😄 I am currently looking for a job that will allow me to communicate about one of my favourite things: Data! <br />
 📫 How to reach me: https://www.linkedin.com/in/pauline-cuperus/<br />
 <br />
-Here, I will share some projects that I have been working on:<br />
+On this page, I will share some projects that I have been working on:<br />
 ~ Olympics: In this project, I explore data from all Olympic athletes since 1974 and create a Random Forest Classifier <br />
   with 86% accuracy to classify whether athletes won a medal or not.